Blockchain Transaction Conflicts: A Historical Perspective: Concluding Remarks

 \section{Concluding Remarks}

 Blockchains typically process transactions in a strict order, one after another, to ensure that all nodes reach identical states.
-This approach guarantees consistency, but limits throughput.
-Identifying which transactions truly depend on each other, i.e., conflict, can help maximize blockchain performance.
+This approach guaranties consistency, but limits throughput.
+Identifying which transactions truly depend on each other, i.e., which transactions conflict, can help maximize throughput.
 The EVM processes transactions sequentially, without advance knowledge of what state each transaction will access.
-The SVM, on the other hand, requires clients to specify upfront what states (accounts) a transaction will read or write.
+The SVM, on the other hand, requires clients to specify upfront what states a transaction will read or write.

-Our analysis of Ethereum blocks revealed something interesting: consistently across all time periods, over 50\% of the transactions are completely independent and could theoretically be executed in parallel.
-In recent blocks, 51.7\% of transactions are independent (can be parallelized).
-The \emph{longest conflict chain}, those that must run sequentially, is only about 16-17\% of the block size.
-Ethereum smart contract transactions in recent blocks, show higher conflict rates ($\frac{110-42}{110} \approx 0.61$) than simple ETH transfers ($\frac{60-46}{60} \approx 0.23$).

-In contrast, Solana blocks exhibit distinct conflict patterns.
-From the old to the recent historical period, the longest conflict chain shortened (84.92\% to 35.62\%), while conflict families increased (3 to 39), indicating a shift toward fine-grained parallelism.
+Our analysis of Ethereum blocks revealed something interesting: consistently across all time periods, more than 60\% of the transactions are completely independent and could theoretically be executed in parallel.
+In recent 10k blocks, 63.27\% of transactions are independent.
+The \emph{conflict chain}, i.e., transactions that must run sequentially, is only about 8-9\% of the block size.
+The conflict rate for Ethereum contract transactions ($\frac{115-73}{115} \approx 0.36$) is the same as for ETH transfers ($\frac{63-40}{63} \approx 0.36$).
+Additionally, more than 99\% of recent blocks have at least 40\% independent transactions.
+In contrast, Solana blocks show different conflict patterns.
+From the old to the recent historical period, the conflict chain shortened (84.92\% to 35.62\%) and conflict families increased (3 to 39), indicating a shift toward fine-grained parallelism.
 However, recent blocks show consistently low independence (avg. $\sim$4\%), with write-write conflicts comprising most contention ($\sim$76\%).
-Additionally, the success rate of non-voting transactions dropped from $\frac{215}{252} \approx 0.85$ to $\frac{299}{477} \approx 0.62$, highlighting the limitations of Solana's current \rwAware{} scheduling under high contention workloads.
+Additionally, the success rate of non-voting transactions dropped from $\frac{215}{252} \approx 0.85$ to $\frac{299}{477} \approx 0.62$, showing the limitations of Solana's current \rwAware{} scheduling under high contention workloads.